Flip it — our professional development seminars

 Sessions

 Cut through the noise and avoid ‘bad’ BIM.
+Building Information Modelling (BIM) can greatly benefit building and infrastructure projects.
 This session offers a clear six-step process to achieve ‘good’ BIM, allowing you to maximise project and client benefits.